-While cyclists have the same rights and responsibilities as other road users, they are more vulnerable when travelling on the road.
+Cyclists have the same rights and responsibilities as other road users, but they are more vulnerable when travelling on the road.
 Both cyclists and motorists need to consider each other and share the road safely.

 The Cycling and the Law booklet provides details about cyclists' legal rights and obligations in South Australia.

 Bicycle lanes run alongside kerbs or next to parking lanes.

 They are indicated by painted lines, bicycle symbols and bicycle lane signs, or the word 'lane' painted in white.
 Some bicycle lanes (or sections of lanes) are painted green.

 Use the Cycle Instead online Journey Planner or download the Bikedirect cycling maps to find the locations of bike lanes as well as shared paths, greenways and bicycle boulevards in metropolitan Adelaide.

 Some bicycle lanes operate around the clock.
 Others operate only during peak travel times (as specified on the signs) to allow parking for local businesses and residents.

 It is illegal to park or stop your vehicle in a bicycle lane, or to drive in a bicycle lane unless:

 - the lane is not in operation at the time

 - you need to stop in an emergency